Noted Kannada poet N S Lakshminarayana Bhatta no more | Entertainment

-Noted Kannada poet, critic and translator N S Lakshminarayana Bhatta died early on Saturday.
+Noted Kannada poet, critic, and translator N S Lakshminarayana Bhatta died here early on Saturday.

-He was 84 and was suffering with age related ailments, family sources said.
+He was 84 and was suffering from age-related ailments, family sources said.

-Popularly known as 'NSL' in Kannada literary world, he was born in 1936 in Shivamogga district.
+Popularly known as 'NSL' in the Kannada literary world, he was born in 1936 in the Shivamogga district.

-Bhatta has been household name through his bhavageetes (lyrical poems), and is known for his contribution of modern Kannada poetry, critical works and translations.
+Bhatta has been a household name through his bhavageetes (lyrical poems) and is known for his contribution to modern Kannada poetry, critical works, and translations.

-He had translated about 50 of William Shakespeare sonnets, the poetry of T S Elliot and works of poet Yeats into Kannada.
+He had translated about 50 of William Shakespeare's sonnets, the poetry of T S Elliot, and works of poet Yeats into Kannada.

-A recipient of Karnataka Sahitya Akademi award and Kannada Rajyotsava Award among others, his popular works include ''Thaye ninna madilali''.
+A recipient of the Karnataka Sahitya Akademi award and the Kannada Rajyotsava Award among others, his popular works include ''Thaye Ninna madilali''.

 Chief Minister B S Yediyurappa condoled the passing away of Bhatta and said Kannada literary world has lost one of its stars.